Declaration of Gifts by Civil Servants and Politicians

 Ms Indranee Rajah: Members may also access the handout through the SGParl MP mobile app.
 You would see, at paragraph 5, that CPIB explained: “This case is complex and transnational, involving multiple authorities and witnesses from several countries.
 There are evidentiary difficulties in cases of such nature.
 Many of the documents are located in different jurisdictions.
 In addition, key witnesses are located outside of Singapore and cannot be compelled to give evidence here.
 The decision whether to prosecute the six individuals for criminal offences has to take into consideration all relevant factors, such as the culpability of each individual, the available evidence and what is appropriate in the circumstances.
 Having taken these into consideration, stern warnings were issued to the six individuals.”

 Where there is public interest in knowing more details, Members may file questions in this House.
-And the relevant Minister will, after consulting the PP, who made the decision independently, answer the questions to the extent permitted in law.
+And the relevant Minister will, after consulting the PP who made the decision independently, answer the questions to the extent permitted in law.
 That is what is happening here, in this case.

 I think Members will agree, in general, when the law enforcement agencies do not proceed to charge someone after completing investigations, it is not expected that the agencies go into details of the decision.
 But if anyone has questions on the decision, the matter can be raised in Parliament and that is what we are doing now.

-Now, let me deal with questions that I have identified.
+Let me deal with questions that I have identified.

-Simply put – there is a lack of sufficient evidence, either documentary, or through witnesses, which would establish any criminal charge beyond a reasonable doubt against a specific individual.
+Simply put – there is a lack of sufficient evidence either documentary or through witnesses, which would establish any criminal charge beyond a reasonable doubt against a specific individual.

 The Attorney-General’s Chambers (AGC) has made a number of mutual legal assistance requests over five years.
 To date, the findings from these requests are insufficient for prosecution, as I will elaborate later.

-Given this reality, I would like to know if any Member thinks that, nevertheless, even without sufficient evidence, the PP should have proceeded to bring charges against individuals, who deny the allegations against them.
+Given this reality, I would like to know if any Member thinks that, nevertheless, even without sufficient evidence, the PP should have proceeded to bring charges against individuals who deny the allegations against them.
 If so, please let me know and the basis on which you say so.

 Does the fact that KOM had entered into DPA make a difference in this matter?
-And would DPA be enough to, at least, commence prosecution against the specific individuals in question?
+And would the DPA be enough to, at least, commence prosecution against the specific individuals in question?
 The answer is no.

 The DPA and related documents were entered into between KOM, the US Department of Justice and the US Attorney’s Office.
 KOM USA, a wholly-owned subsidiary of KOM, also entered into a plea bargain agreement with the US authorities.
 No individuals were parties to these documents.
-While the documents make reference to the actions of certain individuals, I have been advised that those references, on their own, are insufficient to establish any offences beyond reasonable doubt without witnesses testifying in Singapore about the context surrounding those actions and the intention behind them.
+While the documents make reference to the actions of certain individuals, I have been advised that those references, on their own, are insufficient to establish any offences beyond reasonable doubt, without witnesses testifying in Singapore about the context surrounding those actions and the intention behind them.

-In short, the agencies do not have sufficient evidence that would show, beyond reasonable doubt, that any of the six individuals were guilty of an offence.
+In short, the agencies do not have sufficient evidence that would show, beyond reasonable doubt that any of the six individuals were guilty of an offence.

 CPIB conducted an in-depth investigation within Singapore, within the scope of its legal powers.
 However, as I said earlier, the difficulty with this case is that several potentially key witnesses are not in Singapore and CPIB has not been able to secure their cooperation or agreement to testify in Singapore.